therealjohn/ai-agent-tracing-scenarios/scenario_01/README.md

-Issue: Sometimes the agent ignores the KB and answers from its head.
+Issue: Sometimes the agent cannot find information to answer the question about PTO policies.
 Repro: Run several times and use the traces to identify why this might be.